 I am a huge fan of using read alouds to teach skills and strategies.
-I also love using specific read alouds at the beginning of the school year to build community and set expectations.
-In this post, I want to share six of my favorite back to school read alouds (with free printables) for upper elementary grades.
+And I also love using specific read alouds at the beginning of the school year to build community and set expectations.
+In this post, I want to share six of my favorite back to school read alouds (with free printables and digital activities) for upper elementary grades.

 This post includes affiliate links if you wish to purchase the read alouds mentioned in this post.

 Each Kindness is the perfect book for building community from the very first week of school.
 The book tells the story of a young girl and her friends who are not nice to a new girl, who they view as different and weird.
 Throughout the book, the main character learns the importance of showing kindness, but it is too late to show kindness to the new girl who recently moved away.

 This book is perfect for the upper grades because it is not too cutesy or youngish looking, which books with this theme sometimes are.
 I like to use this book to highlight the importance of being kind.

 One activity that we do with this book is to look at an important quote from the book and discuss the meaning as it relates to our lives.
 You can write this quote on an anchor chart or marker board and have the students write their thoughts on a post-note.
 You could also use the printable/digital slide included in the free download at the end of the post.